 When you run

 mysqltuner, it will show you a report with many suggestions.
 Just follow them.
 The exact suggestion will vary so it’s hard to cover all of them here.
-Rather I will give you some notes some of them are offered by
+Rather I will give you some notes some of which are offered by

 Congratulations!
 You have successfully installed MySQLTuner.
-Thanks for using this tutorial for installing MySQLTuner to optimize your MySQL on your Ubuntu system.
-For additional help or useful information, we recommend you to check the official MySQLTuner website.
+Thanks for using this tutorial for installing MySQLTuner to optimize MySQL on your Ubuntu system.
+For additional help or useful information, we recommend you check the official MySQLTuner website.